Voting Systems for Accurate Democracy Election Systems. Legislature Committees Centered Councils.

 Democracy's Tragedies and Failures

 The most common problem in an election system is creating a council with an off-center majority and one-sided policies.
-Even with Proportional Representation, PR, all government power goes to whichever side, left or right, has the most reps.
-Other reps and their supporters are usually powerless.
+Even with Proportional Representation, all government power goes to whichever side, left or right, has the most reps.
+Other reps and their voters are often powerless.

 This problem is pervasive.
-Examples of conflicts it inflames fill two pages below.
-They include loss of income and resources from reversals of timber laws; social polarization and losses from decades of failure to resolve questions such as abortion laws, social security or adoption of the Euro.
+Examples of conflicts it inflames fill two pages linked below.
+They include loss of income and resources from reversals of timber policies.
+They include loss of unity and civility from decades of failing to resolve major political questions such as U.S. abortion laws, U.K. adoption of the Euro, or ways to simplify taxes, smooth financial speculation, and pay for pensions in many countries.

 A Democratic Solution